-In order to raise the performance of the land to an equivalent TC1, ground improvement has been undertaken on any area identified as TC2, within the Stages Q1-Q3 and R1.
+In order to raise the performance of the land to an equivalent TC1, ground improvement has been undertaken on any area identified as TC2, within the Stages S1, S2, T2 & T3.
+Ground improvement comprised excavation of loose, liquefiable sand material to a pre-determined depth.
+The sand was then replaced and compacted using the methods discussed in Section 3.4.
+The area that has undergone ground improvement is presented in Figure 3 in Appendix A.